My mom called me last week. Frustrated. Nearly crying.

 "Text Gets Deleted When I Try to Select"

-You're probably tapping instead of holding.
+You might be tapping instead of holding.

 "Selection Handles Won't Move"